 What I Didn’t Like

-- Doesn’t list specific ingredient amounts, vitamin quantity, or CFUs
+- Doesn’t list specific ingredient amounts, vitamin quantities, or CFUs

 - Some customers complain of an aftertaste

-- Contains stevia (the blend was almost a little too sweet for me)
+- Contains stevia (the blend was a little too sweet for me)

 Aids with Bloating